Milena020899/magic-marbles/doc/README.md

 #### Result Monad

-Another commonly used "pattern" is the use of a `Result` Monad as return type.
-This means an operation either yield a successful result value or an error.
-For example the method to remove a marble on a field can return either the amount of marbles which where removed or the error which occurred.
+Another commonly used "pattern" is the use of `Result` Monads as return type.
+This means an operation can either yield a successful result value or an error.
+For example the method to remove a marble from a field returns either the amount of marbles which where removed or the exception which was caused.

-With methods like `map` or `flatMap` the successful value of a `Result` can be used to do further operations.
+With methods like `map` or `flatMap` the successful result value of a `Result` can be used to do further operations.
+Also with methods like `onSuccess` specific code can be executed when the `Result` contains a successful value.
-The advantage of this is a sort of fail fast behaviour, meaning if the first operation fails the second one doesn't need to be executed.
+The advantage of this is a sort of fail fast behaviour, meaning if the first operation fails the following ones do not need to be executed.

 #### Dependency Injection